Highlander

 DM - LeBrun.

-LeBrun - [gets out of car and walks toward them] MacLeod.
+LeBrun - [gets out of car & walks toward them] MacLeod.
 Miss.

 DM - Inspector.